-Obama Accused Of Tooting His Own Horn By Awarding Himself Distinguished Medal (Opinion)
+Obama Accused Of Tooting His Own Horn By Awarding Himself Distinguished Medal [Opinion]

 — Donald J. Trump (@realDonaldTrump) January 3, 2017

 CNN reports Trump has “warned” against releasing any more Guantanamo Bay prisoners in a recent Twitter message.
-Obama’s White House Press Secretary, Josh Ernest, said that President Obama would not take Trump’s Twitter message into consideration on his decision-making process of releasing the prisoners from the Naval facility.
+Obama’s White House Press Secretary, Josh Ernest, said that President Obama would not take Trump’s Twitter message into consideration in his decision-making process of releasing the prisoners from the Naval facility.

 [Featured Image by Pablo Martinez Monsivais/AP Images]